apache/cloudstack-documentation/source/adminguide/accounts.rst

      user are used.
 If the domain is configured to be used with LDAP, Cloudstack does a bind request with DN and password.
 If it exists and authenticates it checks if a user with the given username exists.
-If it doesn't exists, a account/user will be created with the username as names for both account and user.
+If it doesn't exist, an account/user will be created with the username as names for both account and user.

 #. autosync.
 A domain is configured to use a LDAP server and in this
    domain a number of accounts are 'mapped' against LDAP-groups.
-Any user that is in one of thos accounts will be checked against the current state of LDAP and if they exist they will be asserted to be in the right account according to their LDAP-group.
+Any user that is in one of these configured accounts will be checked against the current state of LDAP and if they exist they will be asserted to be in the right account according to their LDAP-group.
 If they do not exist in LDAP they will be disabled in cloudstack.

      To authenticate, domain, username and password entered by the user are used.
-If the domain is configured to be used by LDAP, Cloudstack does a bind request with DNv and password.
-If it exists and authenticates it is checked that it's memberships are precisely one of the configured accounts.
+If the domain is configured to be used by LDAP, Cloudstack does a bind request with DN and password.
+If it exists and authenticates it is checked that its memberships are precisely one of the configured accounts.
 If it is not precisely one the account is disabled and authetication fails.
-If it is precisely one it checks if there is a current Cloudstack user.
+If it is precisely one, CloudStack checks if there is a current Cloudstack user.
 Next it checks if the current user is in the account that is configured against the returned group and if not the user is moved to the right group.
-If no user yet exists in cloudstack it is created in the appropriate account.
+If no user yet exists in CloudStack, the user is created in the appropriate account.